What Is a Good A1C Level? Chart by Age and Risk Category

 How Often Should You Test A1C?

-For people with normal A1C (below 5.7%): screening every 3 years is typical, or annually if you have risk factors like family history, obesity, or a history of gestational diabetes.
+For people with normal A1C (below 5.7%): screening every 3 years is typical, or annually if you've risk factors like family history, obesity, or a history of gestational diabetes.

-For prediabetes (5.7-6.4%): annual testing is recommended to track whether your interventions are working and whether you have progressed toward diabetes.
+For prediabetes (5.7-6.4%): annual testing is recommended to track whether your interventions are working and whether you've progressed toward diabetes.

-For diabetes: the ADA recommends A1C testing at least twice per year for people meeting treatment goals, and quarterly for those whose therapy has changed or who are not meeting targets.
+For diabetes: the ADA recommends A1C testing at least twice per year for people meeting treatment goals, and quarterly for those whose therapy has changed or who aren't meeting targets.

 A1C vs. Other Blood Sugar Tests